VincyZed/surge-synthesizer.github.io/manual/Surge.md

 so they can be considered as two independent modulation sources.

 Note that multiple parameters routed to that modulation source will all receive the same value (in percentage).
-To send different randomized values to different parameters, multiple configurable modulation sources can be set in a way to do this and with greater control.
+To send different randomized values to different parameters, multiple LFOs can be configured in a way to do this and with greater control.
 See the explanation of [the **Rate** parameter explanations](#parameters).

 <br/>